What is Aesthetic Intelligence?

 How to Build Aesthetic Intelligence: The Sensory Audit Method

-We literally map every touchpoint and ask: what are people seeing, hearing, feeling, smelling?
+This kind of multi-sensory thinking applies far beyond restaurants.
+With our clients, we use what we call a sensory audit: mapping every touchpoint and asking what people are seeing, hearing, feeling, and even smelling.
 Where are the disconnects?
-Where could we add unexpected pleasure?
+Where could we add an unexpected moment of pleasure?

 Aesthetic Intelligence in Action: Modern Surface Collections